Skip To Content

 The Federal Student Aid site provides additional information and answers many questions regarding federal aid programs.

 Private Education Loans - Families often consider a credit-based, private loan as an additional funding option.
 Unlike federal loans, private loans may have variable interest rates which are based on the credit score of the borrower or co-signer. typically, students will exhaust their federal loan eligibility before applying for a private loan, but there is no requirement to do so.

 You will want to compare the terms of various private loan programs to find the loan that works best for you.
 Learn more about private loans at FASTChoice, where you also will be able to access a list of lenders that CCU families have used over the past three years.

 How do I obtain a Federal Student Loan?

 You must complete the FAFSA to begin the Direct Loan process.
 The FAFSA results enable Enrollment Services to determine your loan eligibility.
-You will receive an Award Letter detailing your federal loan eligibility and the exact steps for obtaining a Federal Direct Loan.
+You will receive an Aid Notification detailing your federal loan eligibility and the exact steps for obtaining a Federal Direct Loan.

 How does my parent obtain a Federal Direct PLUS Loan?